ShiroTohu/config/README.md

 > [!WARNING]
-> This is in progress.
+> This is in progress and is bound to get a rewrite sometime in the future.

 ## Dual Boot Configuration